Bitcoin Ecosystem: Dark Horse Keeps Galloping

 State Channels

-Notable examples include Liquid Network, Stacks, Rootstock.
+Notable examples include Liquid Network, Stacks, and Rootstock.

 The latter, launched way back in 2018 and supporting EVM, has over 14.5 million transactions and 30 dApps to date.